When do I submit a dispute?

 How long can it take for a dispute to be resolved?

 Generally disputes can be resolved in 60 days.
 Because every situation is different, the timelines may vary.
 Some may take 120 days or more to complete the process.
-Additional information may be requested and we’ll contact you via letter in these instances.
-If you do receive this request, it's important to respond within the timeframe given in the letter to ensure the dispute process continues.
+Additional information may be requested and we’ll contact you via email or letter in these instances.
+If you do receive this request, it's important to respond within the timeframe given in the email or letter to ensure the dispute process continues.

 If my dispute is not ruled in my favor, what happens next?